tc39/proposal-record-tuple/README.md

 const constContainer = #{
     instance: instance
 };
-// TypeError: Can't use a non-const type in a const declaration
+// TypeError: Can't use a non-value type in a value declaration

 const tuple = #[1, 2, 3];

 tuple.map(x => new MyClass(x));
-// TypeError: Can't use a non-const type in a const operation
+// TypeError: Expected value type as return

 // The following should work:
 Array.from(tuple).map(x => new MyClass(x))